 - 18. The subject property is correctly assessed.
-The property was assessed utilizing the GRM method and the income approach to value.
-The GRM is a "fair representation of the assessed value" of the property.
+The property was valued utilizing the GRM method because it is a "residential income property."
 West argument. - 19.
 The Petitioners' appraisal is flawed because the appraiser failed to develop the income approach to value.
-In fact, the appraisal failed to mention the property is income-producing.
-West argument (referencing Pet'rs Ex.
+In fact, the appraisal failed to mention the property is income-producing.3 West argument (referencing Pet'rs Ex.
 1).